 - Prevention is best – spray plants with treatments to prevent powdery mildew from attacking your plants.

-- Remove and burn affected parts.
-Wash hands and tools thoroughly as powdery mildew spreads easily.
+- Wash hands and tools thoroughly as powdery mildew spreads easily.

 - Re-apply spray weekly and after rain.